 With the encouragement of BBG, I took the leap in 2008 and began selling wedding dresses.
 I feel I learned how to sell dresses the right way from so many store owners that willing shared their experience, their missteps and their successes.
 I feel very fortunate to have had their guidance.
 The impact they have had on my life is immeasurable.

-Robin Garrison and I are honored to lead BBG into the future.
-We are passionate about helping other store owners to grow their business.
+I'm honored to lead BBG into the future.
+I'm passionate about helping other store owners to grow their business.
 I wouldn’t be where I am today without BBG.
 I am forever grateful.

 The doors are currently closed but join the waitlist today to be the first to know when the doors open in the spring.